kurtobando/docker-util/README.md

-# Docker Log Collector to SQLite
+# Docker Log Collector to SQLite with Web UI

 This Go application connects to running Docker containers, streams their logs in real-time, and stores them in an SQLite database.
-It supports graceful shutdown to ensure data integrity and allows configuration of the database path.
+It supports graceful shutdown, allows configuration of the database path, and provides a simple web interface to view the collected logs.

+## Features

+- Real-time log streaming from all running Docker containers.
+- Log storage in an SQLite database.
+- Configurable database path via `--dbpath` flag.
+- Graceful shutdown on SIGINT/SIGTERM.
+- **Web UI to view collected logs (served on `http://localhost:8080` by default).**

 ## Prerequisites